samumantha/CSC_GIS_presentations/events/2305_Rspatial.md

 # Running your own R script in Puhti

-(0. Get CSC user account)
+0. Get CSC user account.
 1. Log in to Puhti web interface (www.puhti.csc.fi).
 2. Move your data and scripts to Puhti.
 3. Open RStudio.
-4. Check R package availability (https://docs.csc.fi/apps/r-env-for-gis/)
+4. Check R package availability.
-	* If needed, install it yourself or ask CSC - servicedesk@csc.fi
 5. Fix paths of your input/output files.
 6. Test your script with some test data.

+...

+# Make use of the power of Puhti

+...

 7. Write a batch job script.
-8. Run your scripts with all data as batch job (or interactively) (9.
-Make use of several cores using future package in your R code.)
+8. Run your scripts with all data as batch job (or interactively)
+9. Make use of several cores using future package in your R code, if needed.

 # "My R code runs slow, what can be done?"